Avanan protects Slack and Microsoft Teams with one click.

 As you continue to transition to remote work due to the COVID-19 crisis, it is likely that you are spending more and more of your time communicating with coworkers across a variety of channels

 Besides email, you're also using Slack or Microsoft Teams, chatting with coworkers, sharing files, even enjoying a funny GIF or two.
-Even before the outbreak, a large portion internal communications and file sharing lived within Slack or Teams.
+Even before the outbreak, a large portion of internal communications and file sharing lived within Slack or Teams.

 While these platforms may help speed communication, both Slack and Teams do not provide any default security protections.
 That means that everything you share—files, company data and information—is ripe for hackers.